3.5 Governance, Decision Rights, and Risk Controls

 Key Takeaways

-• Governance clarifies who decides, who advises, who executes, and how risks are escalated.
+• Governance clarifies who decides, who advises, who executes, and how risks escalate; a RACI or decision-rights map prevents enterprise initiatives from drifting into informal politics.

-• Risk controls should address legal, ethical, financial, operational, reputational, and employee-impact concerns.
+• Risk controls must cover legal, ethical, financial, operational, reputational, and employee-impact concerns, sized to the level of risk.

 Governing Enterprise People Decisions

 Governance is the operating structure for important decisions.
-In HR change work, governance defines who owns the business decision, who supplies expertise, who must be consulted, who implements, and how unresolved issues move upward.
-Without governance, a strategic initiative can become a series of informal negotiations that produce inconsistent outcomes and unclear accountability.
+In HR change work it defines who owns the business decision, who supplies expertise, who must be consulted, who implements, and how unresolved issues move upward.
+Without governance, a strategic initiative becomes a series of informal negotiations that produce inconsistent outcomes and unclear accountability.

-SHRM-SCP scenarios often involve tension among speed, risk, and authority.
-A business leader may want immediate action, legal may see exposure, finance may question cost, and employees may experience the outcome as unfair.
-The senior HR leader does not need to own every decision, but HR should help create a decision process that is transparent, defensible, and aligned to strategy.
+SHRM-SCP scenarios frequently pit speed, risk, and authority against one another.
+A business leader wants immediate action, legal sees exposure, finance questions cost, and employees may experience the outcome as unfair.
+The senior HR leader need not own every decision, but HR should help build a decision process that is transparent, defensible, and aligned to strategy.

 A useful governance checklist includes: